WALDEN MEDIA IS A NIMBLE INDEPENDENT FILM STUDIO THAT DISCOVERS UNIQUE and COMPELLING STORIES ROOTED IN EVERY KIND OF COURAGE.

 Just prior to joining Walden, Kovacs was Editor-in-Chief of Turnstone Publishing Group, producers and publishers of documentary-style children’s books, educational materials and websites created in partnership with Woods Hole Oceanographic Institution, Smithsonian Tropical Research Institute and others.
 She is also author of more than thirty children’s books, both fiction and non-fiction.

-Kovacs enjoys mentoring new writers at Hamline University’s MFA in Writing for Children and Young Adults program, at Simmons University’s MFA in Writing for Children program, and at the Highlights Foundation.
-She also serves as a volunteer grant writer for Our Sisters’ School, a middle school in New Bedford, Massachusetts that provides an impactful, experience-based education to a diverse community of girls from underserved families.
+Kovacs has enjoyed mentoring new writers at Hamline University’s MFA in Writing for Children and Young Adults program, at Simmons University’s MFA in Writing for Children program, and at the Highlights Foundation.
+She serves as a volunteer grant writer for Our Sisters’ School, a middle school in New Bedford, Massachusetts that provides an impactful, experience-based education to a diverse community of girls from underserved families.

 Cher Hawrysh